 The fill pump adds more RO / DI water to the skimmer section.
 This step replenishes the evaporated water.

 You need to connect the device and sensor in the return section of your tank.
 It can be secured with cable ties.

-Finding the Best Reef Sumps crankcase is essential.
-Without the sump, you can suffer from dirty water, algae problems and other problems.
+Finding the Best Reef Sumps is essential as without the sump, your tank can suffer from dirty water, algae problems and other problems.

-As long as you know your tank size and what you need, you can find the right reef crankcase for your needs.
+Saltwater aquariums can be slightly difficult to maintain simply because it can be confusing.
+However, as long as you know your tank size and what you need, you can find the right reef sump for your needs.